Peak Flow Meter

 When you have symptoms or an asthma flare-up

-Make sure you share your peak flow readings with your health care provider.
+and share your peak flow readings with your healthcare provider.

 How can I get a peak flow meter?

 Peak flow meters are available at most drug stores or pharmacies.
 Some providers may